aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 </ion-tabs>
 ```

-Note that, although we have not created the *listTab* module yet, we replaced a tab button for it.
-The 'Todo List' tab will not work until we create the *listTab* module, and declare new routes for this module.
+Now, check your app on the browser and you will see that the tabs are updated, but nothing happens when you click to the tabs.
+Tab buttons will not work until you create the route handlers for our modules *homeTab* and *listTab*.

 #### Updating Routes

 To display our content in the 'Home Page' tab, we need to update the route configuration in the *Tabs* module.

-Apply the following two modifications to *src/app/tabs/tabs.router.module* file:
+Apply the following two modifications to **src/app/tabs/tabs.router.module** file:

-  1-  Import *AuthGuardService*, so we can use our custom auth logic when working with tabs (like disabling a tab if the user is not signed in):
+  1. Import *AuthGuardService*, so we can use our custom auth logic when working with tabs (like disabling a tab if the user is not signed in):
   ```javascript
   //...
   import { AuthGuardService } from '../services/auth-route-guard';
   //...
   ```
-  2- Add a target for 'tabs/home' URL route:
+  2. Replace *routes* constant with the following code:
   ```javascript
   //...
   const routes: Routes = [